jordanmc/spotlight-js/README.md

 # spotlight-js
-JavaScript-based spotlight overlay for tutorials, with input blocking
+JavaScript-based spotlight overlay for tutorials, with input blocking.